The competition between high-end brokers is extremely tight, which is why traders sometimes have a difficult time

 - It does not offer the MT4 platform or an automated trading platform, and its spreads are variable.

 - You cannot withdraw any cryptocurrency.
 You have to convert it back to USD, EUR etc.

-Another similarity with eToro is that Plus500 also offers just a single trading platform to play on.
+Another similarity with eToro is that Plus500 also offers just a single trading platform to trade on.
 It is available in over 30 languages and has versions which are compatible with desktops, the web, and mobile devices.
 However, users will not be able to access the favored MT4 platform.